ThreeelectronInc/threeelectron/readme.md

 # Threeelectron

-A minimal template for 3D desktop applications using Electron.
+A template for 3D desktop applications using Electron.

 The core dependencies included are Three.js, React and Electron.